mathjax/MathJax-docs/server/preload.rst

 Using the MathJax-NewCM font
 ============================

-This example uses the default fonr for MathJax v4, the ``mathjax-newcm`` font, which is based on the New Computer Modern font.
+This example uses the default font for MathJax v4, the ``mathjax-newcm`` font, which is based on the New Computer Modern font.
 Because ``mathjax-newcm`` has extensive character coverage, it is broken into a number of separate files that are loaded dynamically